gmiraval/tuya-android-activator-sdk/README.md

 }
 ```

-## Get Authorization Token
+## Get authorization token

-All activator interfaces require incoming authToken.
+All activator APIs require incoming authorization tokens.

 First, you shoud request api `/v1.0/devices/token`, please refer to this document [Generate A Paring Token](https://docs.tuya.com/en/iot/open-api/api-list/api/paring-management#title-1-Generate%20a%20paring%20token)

-And you will get such response:
+And you will get the following response:

 ```json
 {